lingaoliu105/lingaoliu105.github.io/_posts/2024-10-20-goroutine-leaks-spotting-and-stopping-silent-resource-drains.md

 }
 ```

 This code spawns a goroutine that blocks forever waiting for a value on channel `ch`.
-Since no value is ever sent and the channel is never closed, this goroutine never terminates—it’s a classic leak.
+Since no value is ever sent and the channel is never closed, this goroutine never terminates—it's a classic leak.
 When you inspect the goroutines via `pprof`, this one will show up as `chan recv` stuck indefinitely.

 ---